 The Safety Committee convenes monthly to discuss new regulatory requirements, assess occupational and workplace risks, and maintain group-wide compliance with all relevant safety standards.
-Our commitment to workplace safety is unwavering, and we have implemented several initiatives to enhance safety across our organization.
+Our commitment to workplace safety is unwavering, and we have implemented several initiatives to enhance safety across our organisation.
 Notably, we have introduced a whistle-blowing platform that enables site-specific reporting of safety violations.
+The Committee commits to ensuring that all safety feedback is promptly addressed and strives to resolve all issues raised in a timely and effective manner.